chrisdembia/yeadon/README.rst

     >>> yeadon.start_gui()

+within a Python interpreter.
 See the HTML or PDF documentation for more information.

 Contact
 =======